 Here are a few great apps:

-My husband’s best mindfulness strategy is building a fire.
+My husband’s favorite mindfulness strategy, besides music, is building a campfire.
 He always leaves that activity calm and content because his whole attention is on that fire and figuring out how to build and sustain it.

 Let your mind run wild here.
 The options are pretty endless.